 The Deadly World of Underground Horse Races

-Update (April 4, 2023): Progress!
-The American Veterinary Medical Association and the American Association of Equine Practitioners just announced new policies against unsanctioned horse racing following PETA’s video investigation into two Georgia bush tracks.
+Update (April 4, 2023): Following PETA’s investigation, the American Veterinary Medical Association and the American Association of Equine Practitioners announced new policies against unsanctioned horse racing.

 From June 2021 through April 2022, a team of PETA operatives investigated unregulated Quarter Horse racing in Georgia, primarily at the largest Georgia “bush track,” Rancho El Centenario (south of Atlanta).
 Over 180 of these tracks operate all over the U.S., from California to Delaware, flying largely under the radar.